MedPath

 NameTimeMethod

 Help-Seeking Attitudes and Stigma will be measured primarily using the Endorsed and Anticipated Stigma Inventory (EASI).
-The EASI is a 40-item self-reported questionnaire with subscales measuring beliefs about mental illness, beliefs about mental health treatment, beliefs about mental health treatment seeking, concerns about stigma from loved ones, and concerns about stigma from the workplace.
+The full EASI is a 40-item self-reported questionnaire with subscales measuring beliefs about mental illness, beliefs about mental health treatment, beliefs about mental health treatment seeking, concerns about stigma from loved ones, and concerns about stigma from the workplace.
 The subscales are scored by summing the ratings from the eight individual items in each subscale (5-point scale with 1 = Strongly disagree, 5 = Strongly agree), with lower scores indicating less stigma, and more positive attitudes towards treatment and treatment-seeking.

-Change in internalized stigmaBaseline, 6 weeks, 12 weeks
+Change in Internalized StigmaBaseline, 6 weeks, 12 weeks

-Change in resilience / copingBaseline, 6 weeks, 12 weeks
+Change in Resilience / CopingBaseline, 6 weeks, 12 weeks

 The Brief Resilience Scale (BRS) will be used to assess resiliency.
 The BRS is a self-report form that consists of six resiliency statements that participants agree or disagree with on a five-point scale (1 = Strongly disagree, 5 = Strongly agree).
-Scores
+Scores are totaled as a mean, and thus range from 1 to 5, with higher scores indicating greater resilience.

 Secondary Outcome Measures